7 Habits For Mental Fitness: Brain Foods & Exercises

-7 Healthy Habits To Improve Brain Function And Mental Fitness
+7 Healthy Habits For Brain And Mental Fitness

-According to studies, the best foods for your brain health and cognitive function seem to be the same foods that protect your heart and blood vessels.
+So, the best foods for your brain seem to be the same foods that protect your heart.
+The likely reason is that healthy hearts and blood vessels supply blood to the brain well.

 1. Seafood and fatty fish — cod, salmon, sardines, tuna, halibut, and mackerel contain omega-3 fatty acids which help prevent brain strokes.